nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ### 3. Accessibility

-A basic level of accessibility can be expected, but full [WCAG compliance](https://www.wcag.com/resource/what-is-wcag/) is harder, especially if it's not part of the entire design process from the start.
+A basic level of accessibility can be expected.
+Full [WCAG compliance](https://www.wcag.com/resource/what-is-wcag/) (AAA) is also feasible, especially if it's part of the requirements from the start.
+You can demand that the final website to pass WCAG AAA accessibility requirements.

-The choice of technology has less impact on accessibility, but the complexity of what you build does.
-It's easy to make text accessible.
-It's much harder to make software accessible.
+See [this example accessibility test](https://www.accessibilitychecker.org/audit/?website=https%3A%2F%2Fallaboutberlin.com%2Fguides%2Fgerman-health-insurance&flag=ge) for an idea of what accessibility requirements look like.

+Making text content accessible is easy.
+Making graphics, videos and interactive tools accessible is harder.
+It might add to the cost and complexity of including those things on your website.

 Talk to the *[Landesbeauftragte für digitale Barrierefreiheit](https://www.berlin.de/lb/digitale-barrierefreiheit/)* and the [ITDZ accessibility team](https://www.itdz-berlin.de/allgemeines/digitale-barrierefreiheit/).
-They might save you a lot of guesswork.
+They might have useful recommendations to make, and useful resources to offer.

 ### 4. Privacy